EU Ecolabel

 EU JRC Schedules First Meeting and Consultation for Indoor Cleaning Services EU Ecolabel Criteria Revision

-The EU JRC has initiated the revision of EU Ecolabel criteria for indoor cleaning services, scheduling the first technical meeting and stakeholder consultation for April and May 2026.
-Companies should review the draft technical reports to anticipate stricter chemical restrictions and environmental performance standards that will define market leadership in the cleaning sector through 2027.
+The European Commission has launched the revision of EU Ecolabel criteria for indoor cleaning services, with technical meetings and stakeholder consultations scheduled for April and May 2026.
+Companies should anticipate stricter chemical restrictions and enhanced environmental performance standards that will redefine market leadership and compliance requirements for the cleaning sector through 2027.

 susproc.jrc.ec.europa.euEuropean UnionEuropean Union